 Child protection re-referrals a product of high caseloads

-"This implies that the contextual effect of referral rates per local education authority is moderated by the children in need per social worker rate.
-The lower the number of children in need per social worker, the lower the effect of referral rates on re-referral propensity."
+Indeed, the DfE report stated: "The lower the number of children in need per social worker, the lower the effect of referral rates on re-referral propensity."

 In local authorities where social workers were each looking after ten or more cases involving children, re-referral rates were found to be markedly higher.